“Ale. Cider. Meat.”

 We’ll drink to that.

 NOTE: The Southampton Arms is open now, from midday to 11pm daily.
 There are no bookings, and they have no phone.
 You can find out more at their website HERE.

 The Southampton Arms | 139 Highgate Road, Kentish Town, NW5 1LE

 Fancy making a day of it?
-Have a wander around the heath beforehand…
+Have a wander around Hampstead Heath beforehand…

 The Nudge is an independent, searchable and highly-curated guide to the most interesting places to go and things to do in London, giving members unrestricted access to our full compendium of continually-updated restaurants, bars, events, exhibitions, date ideas, itineraries, member perks, weekend guides, monthly agendas and more – all delivered via our website, email newsletters & members’ app.